Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 Symptoms of follicular conjunctivitis include the following:

 If you have any symptoms mentioned above, call your eye doctor immediately.

 This diagnosis can help rule out all possible causes, such as:

 If none of the above are the cause, they will move on to other tests.
 This helps determine what type of conjunctivitis it is.

-In follicular conjunctivitis cases, the follicles are most noticeable in the inferior palpebral and forniceal conjunctiva (specific areas of the transparent membrane).
-Your preauricular lymph node (in front of your ear) will often be swollen.
+In follicular conjunctivitis, the follicles are most noticeable in the inferior palpebral and forniceal conjunctiva.
+These are specific areas of the transparent membrane.

-An eye doctor will perform an eye examination and laboratory testing.
-They may look for molluscum lesions to determine if those are the cause for recurrence.
+An eye doctor will perform an eye exam and lab testing.
+They may look for molluscum lesions to see if they are the cause for recurrence.